-However, interest and admiration for the king’s personal virtues and pursuits was not restricted to well-travelled people like Dr. Franklin.
+However, interest and admiration for the king’s personal virtues and pursuits was not restricted to well-traveled people like Dr. Franklin.
 Colonial society in general enjoyed reading accounts of the king’s habits.
 Shortly after his accession, many newspapers such as the Boston Gazette and the New-York Gazette published an article from London detailing the king’s daily routine and his many virtues.
 The article began by confidently stating that “very few princes in the world have ever so many virtues, or much wisdom as his present majesty king George the third.”
 It proceeded to recount a day in the monarch’s life, stating that he “riseth at five o’clock every morning” and takes care of most of his morning affairs—such as getting dressed—by himself.37 This was in stark contrast to the decadent, highly ceremonial levées popularized by Louis XIV and widely practiced in the Catholic monarchies of the continent.38 After he was done getting ready, the king would go to the chapel to offer morning prayers “in the most religious manner.”
 Following these devotions, the king received petitions, rode on horseback, and read “some religious or moral book.”
 When his ministers would come to him for advice, he would be “very ready to give directions and answers, knowing the constitution of all his dominions exceedingly well.”
 At the end of his day, the king had dinner, which he “eateth temperately.”
 The report also highlighted how the king was “remarkably respectful and loving to his mother… whom he visiteth every afternoon,” and how he also was “very affectionate and generous to his brothers and sisters… [and] all his household.”
 The article closed by documenting the king’s distaste for gambling, and his prowess as “a very good mathematician, and a most elegant architect.”39

 The emphasis on Protestant piety and virtue was sure to appeal to the religious attitudes of the colonists.
 Moreover, portrayal of the king’s constitutional knowledge could have provided provincials with reassurance that their rights and freedoms would be defended by the monarch.
 Furthermore, emphasis on George III’s temperance and relatively simple lifestyle was meant to contrast him both with his predecessors and other monarchs in Europe, exalting him as the ideal model of dignified, yet limited, British kingship.
 The article’s numerous reprints suggest a widespread interest, and belief, in the king’s character.
 Even if London was not charmed by the upright monarch’s habits, the colonists in America arguably esteemed the values espoused by the king’s lifestyle, which largely reflected their own.